Drawing to Scale

 - Select

-Page Scale. - In the dialog window, select one of the predefined scale values.
+Page Scale. - Pick one of the predefined scale values.

-- The program will display the paper size in actual units.
+- The program will show you the paper size in actual units.

-Select a scale that ensures the entire drawing fits on the page.
-Avoid changing the scale after setting it.
+Choose a scale that fits your entire drawing on the page. ⚠️ Avoid changing the scale after you've started drawing.

-- Enter actual units in the Properties panel.
+- Enter real-world units in the Properties panel.

 - Display the drawing scale in the title block.

-To display the drawing scale in the title block, use the system variable {_sc}.
-The new title block standard8.ptb includes the drawing scale.
+To display the scale in your title block, use the system variable {_sc}.
+The built-in title block standard8.ptb already includes it.

 Changeand select a title block.

-The ruler displays the current scale and actual dimensions.
+The ruler displays the current scale and shows dimensions in real-world units.